martenframework/marten/docs/versioned_docs/version-0.1/models-and-databases/reference/migration-operations.md

 ## `add_index`

-The `add_index` operation allows to add an index to an existing table.
+The `add_index` operation allows adding an index to an existing table.
 It must be called with a table name as first argument, followed by an index definition (index name and indexed column names).

 For example: